WebAssembly/design/BinaryEncoding.md

 | name_payload_len | `varuint32` | size of this subsection in bytes |
 | name_payload_data | `bytes` | content of this section, of length `name_payload_len` |

-Since name subsections have a given length, unknown or unwanted names can be skipped over by an engine.
+Since name subsections have a given length, unknown or unwanted names types can be skipped over by an engine.
 The current list of valid `name_type` codes are:

 | Name Type | Code | Description |
 | --------- | ---- | ----------- |